List of Kamen Rider Geats characters: Jyamato

-During the "Conspiracy" DGP, the Pawn Jyamato become stronger, with the added benefit of some utilizing a Desire Driver in conjunction with a Jyamato Buckle to become a Kamen Rider-like Jyamato Rider (ジャマトライダー, Jamato Raidā), gaining the ability to create vines to strangle victims.
+During the "Conspiracy" DGP, the Pawn Jyamato become stronger, with the added benefit of some utilizing a Jyamato Buckle in conjunction with a Desire Driver to become a Kamen Rider-like Jyamato Rider (ジャマトライダー, Jamato Raidā), gaining the ability to create vines to strangle victims.
 If a Jyamato Rider is defeated, another will take its place.
 Furthermore, if a DGP player uses it for an extended period of time, the Jyamato Buckle will gradually turn them into a Jyamato.